 Silver prices are climbing once again, notching three straight days of gains during the first week of the year.
 Will the much-anticipated silver rally hit in 2019?

-Updated: Now that 2019 has come and gone, we’ve compiled 2020 forecasts from big banks, market experts and analysts.
-Will the price of silver go up or down in 2020?
+Will the price of silver go up or down in 2023?
 What trends should investors be watching?
+Read the outlooks here: Silver Price Forecast 2023

 Silver Price Predictions 2019